jackkeller/spike-microfrontend/README.md

 `npm run build`

-Rollup will bundle everything into `./public/build/jackui.js` That file should then be deployed at a publicly accessbile url.
+Rollup will bundle everything into `./public/build/jackui.js` That file should then be deployed at a publicly accessbile url for demo purposes a version can be linked to from here [https://raw.githubusercontent.com/jackkeller/spike-microfrontend/main/public/build/jackui.js](https://raw.githubusercontent.com/jackkeller/spike-microfrontend/main/public/build/jackui.js).

 ## Using the FE
-To use the microfrontend on any other site:
+To use the Microfrontend on any other site:

-Find the public url of the js file and include it on the page like so: `<script type="module" src="https://.../jackui.js"></script>`
+Find the public url of the js file and include it on the page like so:
+`<script type="module" src="https://raw.githubusercontent.com/jackkeller/spike-microfrontend/main/public/build/jackui.js"></script>`

 ## Components